The Optimal BERT Surgeon: Scalable and Accurate Second-Order Pruning for Large Language Models: Introduction

 \section{Introduction}

-Pre-trained Transformer models~\cite{Vaswani2017AttentionIA, Devlin2019BERTPO} have become a standard building block for many natural language processing (NLP) tasks, providing robust language representations which can be specialized on ``downstream'' classification and generation tasks.
-Despite their success, these models have large parameter counts, which limits their usability.
-Techniques for reducing these parameter counts and the corresponding computational overheads have become vital, especially given the recent breakneck pace of model growth~\cite{Radford2019LanguageMA, MTNLG}.

-Several compression approaches are known for large language models (LLMs).
-One example is Knowledge Distillation (KD) \cite{Hinton2015DistillingTK}, which led to smaller models like DistillBERT \cite{Sanh2019DistilBERTAD}, MobileBERT \cite{Sun2020MobileBERTAC}, and TinyBERT \cite{Jiao2020TinyBERTDB} which approximate the original model with minor accuracy changes.
-Other work has leveraged lower-precision representations to produce quantized models such as Q8BERT \cite{Zafrir2019Q8BERTQ8}, TernaryBERT~\cite{zhang2020ternarybert}, and Q-BERT~\cite{shen2020q}.
-An orthogonal approach, which is our primary focus, has been to apply fine-grained methods such as unstructured pruning to produce model families such as SparseBERT \cite{Xu2021RethinkingNP} and PruneBERT \cite{Sanh2020MovementPA}, which compress by removing individual weights.
-Figure \ref{fig:squad_F1} provides a comparative overview of state-of-the-art results for unstructured pruning on a standard model (BERT-base).
+Pre-trained Transformer models~\cite{Vaswani2017AttentionIA, Devlin2019BERTPO} provide robust language representations which can be specialized on various tasks.
+Given their massive growth~\cite{Radford2019LanguageMA, MTNLG}, techniques for reducing their computational overheads have become popular.
+One classic technique is Knowledge Distillation (KD)~\cite{Hinton2015DistillingTK}, which transfers knowledge from a larger teacher to a smaller student model.
+Other work has leveraged lower-precision representations to produce quantized models.
+An orthogonal approach, which is our primary focus, has been to apply unstructured and block pruning, i.e. removing individual weights, to produce compressed but accurate language models. \mbox{Figure~\ref{fig:squad_F1}} provides a comparative overview of state-of-the-art results for unstructured pruning.\looseness=-1

-We investigate improved methods for unstructured and semi-structured (block) pruning approaches at BERT scale, by leveraging the second-order (curvature) approach pioneered by the Optimal Brain Surgeon framework~\cite{LeCun1989OptimalBD}.
-We put our results in the context of a \emph{compound compression} framework, which combines unstructured pruning with structured pruning and quantization, showing that these methods can be complementary.
-To realize these compression gains in practice, we tailor the resulting compressed models to execute efficiently on a sparsity-aware CPU-based runtime engine~\cite{deepsparse}, leading to order-of-magnitude speedups at tolerable accuracy loss.
+In this paper, we introduce a method for improved unstructured and semi-structured (block) pruning, by leveraging the second-order approach pioneered by the Optimal Brain Surgeon framework~\cite{LeCun1989OptimalBD, hassibi1993second}, which we scale for the first time to LLMs.
+Further, we put our results in the context of a compound compression approach, which combines several compression techniques to obtain sparse models which we execute on a sparsity-aware CPU-based runtime~\cite{deepsparse}, showing order-of-magnitude speedups at low accuracy loss.

-In summary, our contributions are as follows: \setlist{nolistsep} \begin{itemize}[noitemsep] \item We perform a thorough exploration of weight pruning approaches applied to LLMs, including lottery-ticket, movement pruning, gradual magnitude and second-order methods.
+In summary, our contributions are as follows: \setlist{nolistsep} \begin{itemize}[noitemsep] \item We perform a thorough exploration of weight pruning approaches applied to LLMs, including lottery-ticket, movement pruning, magnitude and second-order pruning.